figure002/nextwall/README.md

     ./train_ann -r

 This will create/update nextwall.net from an existing nextwall.dat file.
+This is useful if you want to create a new ANN with different parameters, without having to rebuild the training data.

 ## License